weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Setting Up The Virtual Machines and Pulling the Docker Images

-Running the Vagrant script creates two Ubuntu VMs on VirtualBox and then pulls the necessary docker images used in this guide as well as the latest versions of Docker and Weave Net from Dockerhub.
+The Vagrant script provisions two VMs with Ubuntu on VirtualBox, installs the latest version of Docker and Weave Net and also downloads (or pulls) the necessary docker images used in this guide.

-Once you’ve changed to the `spring-boot-weave-microservices` directory run the vagrant script by typing:
+Change to the `spring-boot-weave-microservices` directory, and run the vagrant script:

 ~~~bash
 vagrant up
 ~~~

-When the script is complete, view the status of the VMs:
+After the script is complete, view the status of the VMs:

 ~~~bash
 vagrant status